 A function can be discontinuous at a point if it fails to meet one or more of the conditions for continuity.
 There are several types of discontinuities:

-- Removable Discontinuity: This occurs when a function has a hole at $x = a$, but the limit still exists.
-If we redefine the function at that point, it becomes continuous.
+- Removable Discontinuity: This occurs when a function has a hole at

-- Infinite Discontinuity: This occurs when the function has a vertical asymptote at $x = a$, meaning the function grows without bound as $x$ approaches $a$.
+exist but are not equal.
+The function “jumps” from one value to another. - Infinite Discontinuity: This occurs when the function has a vertical asymptote at

 Continuity on an Interval